apache/ignite-3/modules/core/src/main/java/org/apache/ignite/internal/manager/RECOVERY.md

 **Physical topology** - a set of nodes that are currently online and discovered via SWIM protocol, see [network-api](../../../../../../../../../network-api/README.md) and [network](../../../../../../../../../network/README.md) for details.

-**Logical topology** - a set of nodes that are present in physical topology and finished recovery process, they are considered to be able to serve user load.
+**Logical topology** - a set of nodes that are present in physical topology and finished recovery process.
+They are considered to be able to serve user load.

 ### Prerequisites